-He is currently a Fellow of Mansfield College, Oxford, former president of its Senior Common Room, served as director of international affairs for the University for five years before being appointed founding Secretary-General of the Europaeum association of leading European university, led out of Oxford.
+He is currently an Associate Fellow of the Asian Studies Centre, St Anthony’s College, Oxford, recently retiring as Fellow of Corpus Christi and Mansfield Colleges (1994-2020), former director of international affairs for the University (1994-1999) and founding Secretary-General of the Europaeum association of leading European university (2000-17).

-He also currently chairs several charity boards, The Forum for Philosophy (president) based at the LSE, the Oxford Adam von Trott Memorial Committee, and the Vicky Noon Educational Foundation which has provided more than £3 million to support Pakistani scholars study at Oxford and Cambridge.
+He chairs several charity boards The Forum for Philosophy (acting president) the Oxford Adam von Trott Memorial Committee (until 2022), the Vicky Noon Educational Foundation, which has provided more than £3 million to support Pakistani scholars study at Oxbridge.

-After graduating from Balliol College, Oxford, he worked variously for the BBC, Times Newspapers, the New Statesman among other journals, before being elected as a full time politician, chairing London’s Post-Schools education committee.
-He was then appointed founding CEO/Secretary-General for the Central European University in Prague, Warsaw and Budapest, and supporting many Soror-backed Open Society initiatives across the former central and eastern Europe.
-He had worked with dissident groups in the region during the 1980s.
+After graduating from Balliol College, Oxford, he worked variously for the BBC, Times Newspapers, the New Statesman among other journals, before being elected as a full time Chair of the London’s Post-Schools education committee.
+He worked with dissident groups in the region during the 1980s, and was appointed founding CEO/Secretary-General for the Central European University in Prague, Warsaw and Budapest, and helping to initiate many regional Soros-backed Open Society initiatives.
+He was recently awarded the Jan Masaryk Silver Medal by Czechia.

-Over the years, he has given lectures all over the world, chairing sessions and coordinating workshops, conferences and summer schools all over Europe, including high level sessions for the British Council on how to battle corruption, published many articles, chapters, edited collections, reports and books, and advised the EU on how to take forward is relations with India in the lead to the 50th anniversary of its independence.
+He has created many scholarship schemes, including the Soros Hospitality, Jenkins Scholarships, Noon Scholars scheme, Adam von Trott, and Commonwealth scheme.
+He has lectured all over the world, chairing sessions, and coordinating conferences and summer schools, including high level sessions for the British Council on how to battle corruption.
+He has published widely, and advised the EU on relations with India in the lead up to the 1997 50th anniversary of its independence.

-He joined the Moot in 2004 and current chairs the Round Table’s Web Group Advisory Group.
+He joined the Moot in 2004, and has chaired the Round Table’s Web Advisory Group.